Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

 We prove the first statement.
 Set $g_j:={\rm rank} G_j$.
 We can choose a disjoint union of $g_j$ copies of the ($n-j$)-dimensional standard spheres for $0<j \leq n$ smoothly embedded in an open disc in the interior ${\rm Int} f(M)$ of the image and $g_n-{\sum}_{j=1}^{n-1} g_j$ points in ${\rm Int} f(M)$.
-We apply normal S-bubbling operations such that the generating manifolds are inverse images of spheres or points in the previous disjoint union by the maps from the Reeb spaces to ${\mathbb{R}}^n$ as in Definition \ref{def:2} one after another starting from the given map $f$; in fact we can apply strongly trivial normal S-bubbling operations.
+We apply normal M-bubbling operations such that the generating manifolds are inverse images of spheres or points in the previous disjoint union by the maps from the Reeb spaces to ${\mathbb{R}}^n$ as in Definition \ref{def:2} one after another starting from the given map $f$; in fact we can apply strongly trivial normal M-bubbling operations.
 Thus, by virtue of Proposition \ref{prop:3}, we can obtain a desired map.
-If we choose a disjoint union of $g_j$ ($n-j$)-dimensional manifolds whose homology types with coefficient rings $R$ are isomorphic to that of an ($n-j$)-dimensional sphere for $0<j<n$ smoothly embedded in the interior ${\rm Int} f(M)$ and $g_n-{\sum}_{j=1}^{n-1} g_j$ points there so that we can demonstrate a finite iteration of normal S-bubbling operations, then we always obtain a desired map.
+If we choose a disjoint union of $g_j$ ($n-j$)-dimensional manifolds whose homology types with coefficient rings $R$ are isomorphic to that of an ($n-j$)-dimensional sphere for $0<j<n$ smoothly embedded in the interior ${\rm Int} f(M)$ and $g_n-{\sum}_{j=1}^{n-1} g_j$ points there so that we can demonstrate a finite iteration of normal M-bubbling operations, then we always obtain a desired map.
+We prove the second statement. $H_0(W_{f^{\prime}};R)$ is $R$ and $H_n(W_{f^{\prime}};R)$ is finitely generated and free; by Proposition \ref{prop:3}, this easily follows and the rank of $H_n(W_{f^{\prime}};R)$ equals the number of the time of normal M-bubbling operations we need to obtain $f^{\prime}$.
+By Proposition \ref{prop:3}, the maximum of the dimensions of the generating manifolds of these normal M-bubbling operations must be $n-k$.
+It also follows that $H_k(W_{{f}^{\prime}};R)$ is free and that its rank and the number of the time of normal M-bubbling operations with generating manifolds of dimension $n-k$ coincide.
+Thus the rank is not larger than the ran of $H_n(W_{f^{\prime}};R)$. \\ The extra statements are obvious.
+In fact, if these ranks coincide, then all the generating manifolds of normal M-bubbling operations performed must be {\rm (}$n-k${\rm )}-dimensional and the ranks of $H_{n-k+j}(W_f;R)$ and $H_{n-j}(W_f;R)$ coincide for any integer $0 \leq j \leq k$ by virtue of Poincare duality theorem for each generating manifold and Proposition \ref{prop:3}. \\ We prove the third statement.
+Let $M_1$ and $M_2$ be $m$-dimensional, smooth, closed and connected manifolds, $N$ be an $n$-dimensional smooth manifold without boundary and $f_1:M_1 \rightarrow N$ be a fold map.
+Let $f_2:M_2 \rightarrow N$ be a fold map obtained by a normal M-bubbling operation to $f_1$ whose generating manifold is $S$ and of dimension $k$.
+By Proposition \ref{prop:3}, we have $H_{n-1}(W_{f_2};R) \cong H_{n-1}(W_{f_1};R) \oplus (H_{k-1}(S;R) \otimes R)$.
+Note that $H_{k-1}(S;R)$ is free; if $k$ is $1$ or $2$, then $S$ is, by the assumption, orientable and $H_{k-1}(S;R)$ is finitely generated and free, and if $k$ is larger than $2$, then $H^1(S;R)$ is finitely generated and free and by virtue of the Poincare duality theorem together with the assumption that $S$ is orientable, so is $H_{k-1}(S;R)$.
+By the induction, we have the mentioned result.